MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/quickstart.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

-This quickstart has been created to explain how to quickly get started with UGC, using direct service-to-service calls.
-In it, we will show you the step-by-step process for connecting to draft UGC content items, publishing those items, and then searching and finding them.
+The purpose of this guide is to explain how to quickly get started with UGC, using direct service-to-service calls.
+We will show you step-by-step how to connect to the draft UGC content items, publish those items, and then search and find them.

 ## Get an Entity Token

 UGC is designed to work with PlayFab entities, so the first step is to get an entity token using `LoginWithCustomID`.
-As a service call, it looks something like the example shown below.
+As a service call, that looks something like this:

 ```csharp
 POST https://YOURTITLEID.playfabapi.com/Client/LoginWithCustomID HTTP/1.1